-Types of Paints – there are really two main types of fire paint, Fire Retardant Paints and Fire Resistant Paint also known as Intumescent Paint.
+There are really two main types of fire proof paint; Fire Retardant Paints and Fire Resistant Paint also known as Intumescent Paint.
 Fire Retardant varnishes and sprays are also available.

 A Fire Retardant Paints main purpose is stopping flame and fire spreading over a given surface.
 They do this by releasing a flame dampening gas once they become hot.
 To ensure their effective they are tested against British safety standards BS 476, part 7.
 Once their effectiveness has been proven they can be applied to walls, floors and ceilings in any space.

-Intumescent Paints work differently to fire retardant paint; instead of releasing the afore mentioned gas they char and swell up when exposed to fire.
+Intumescent Paints work differently to fire retardant paint; instead of releasing a gas they char and swell up when exposed to fire.
 This has the effect of creating an insulating coating which in turn then protects any materials from the heat generated by the fire.
-These types of paints can also be know as Fire resistant Paints.
+These types of paints are also be know as Fire resistant Paints.

 - Softwoods, like pine, larch and cedar